-New This Year: Business Owners Can Claim The Qualified Business Income Deduction
+Business Owners Can Now Claim The Qualified Business Income Deduction

 Congress passed major tax reform legislation in the Tax Cuts and Jobs Act (TCJA), which was signed into law on December 22, 2017.
-This legislation affects both individuals and businesses and most of its provisions take effect in 2018 (the return you’ll file during the 2019 tax season).
+This law affects both individuals and businesses and most of its provisions take effect in 2018.

 While net income from eligible businesses is taxed at individual rates, which can be as high as 37% in 2018, the TCJA provides an individual deduction of up to 20% of the business net income from a trade or business reported on a Schedule C, E or F. The deduction may be limited depending on the individual’s taxable income or type of business activity.